1

 Aside from these required details, you should also assure the tenants in the notice that you won’t allow a lot of unknown strangers or prospective buyers to parade inside the rental simultaneously.

-Know the Legal Rights of the Tenants in California
+Know the Legal Rights of the Tenants

 Typically, tenants aren’t required to vacate the rental just because you are selling it.
 They are paying rent and you signed a lease agreement with them which may span from months to years.